notmatthancock/notmatthancock.github.io/_posts/2015-07-24-what-is-machine-learning.markdown

 ---
 layout: post
-title: A Short Introduction to Binary Classification and Pattern Recognition
+title: What is Machine Learning?!
 mathjax: true
 tags: math pattern-recognition
 ---

-In this post, I give a brief introduction to the binary classification problem in pattern recognition.
+In this post, I give a brief introduction to the binary classification problem in machine learning / pattern recognition.
 I assume a familiarity with basic probability theory and statistics.
 Afterwards, I introduce the logistic regression model.
 In a separate post, I'll give a numerical example with Python of the logistic regression method.

 ## Probabilistic set-up